codybrom/blankie/README.md

 brew install --cask blankie
 ```

+Visit the [Blankie cask page on brew.sh](https://formulae.brew.sh/cask/blankie) for more information.

 ### iOS, iPadOS, and visionOS Beta

 Blankie is coming to iOS, iPadOS, and visionOS!
 Join the TestFlight beta to help test: